Skip to content

 Location: The South Island of New Zealand

-How to reach: The best option to get Milford Sound from Wellington is to take a car ferry and bus, which takes 26h 9m and costs $180 – $300.
-Or you can hire a private car from one of the tourist tour companies to plan the whole trip for you.
+How to reach: The best option to get to Milford Sound from Wellington is to take a car ferry and bus, which takes 26h 9m and costs $180 – $300.
+You can also hire a private car from one of the tourist tour companies, which will plan the whole trip for you.

-Price: To spend a cruise around Milford Sound could cost you $105.
+Price: A cruise around Milford Sound could cost you $105.

-There is definitely no shortage of fun things to do in New Zealand, and visiting Milford Sound is one of them.
-Whether you’re a history buff, a foodie, an architecture lover, or simply a traveler, all you need is right here.
+There is no shortage of fun things to do in New Zealand, and visiting Milford Sound is one of them.
+Whether you’re a history buff, a foodie, an architecture lover, or a traveller, all you need is right here.
 And this place has something for everyone who loves to meander through beautiful sceneries.

 Breathtaking view of Milford Sound, New Zealand